 It is important to note that OA is not affiliated with any public or private organization, and there are no fees to be a part of it.
-The main focus of Overeaters Anonymous is to abstain from compulsive food behaviors and carry their message of hope to individuals that are still suffering.
+The main focus of Overeaters Anonymous is to help members to achieve abstinence from compulsive food behaviors, and carry their message of hope to individuals that are still suffering.

 Is Overeaters Anonymous For You?

 There are no strict guidelines for being a part of Overeaters Anonymous and anyone that wants help with their compulsive eating is welcome to join.
 If a person is unsure of whether or not OA may be a good fit for them, there are several questions that may help with their choice.